OpenMDAO/POEMs/POEM_093.md

 # verification print
 Derivatives of CL_diff w.r.t. twist_cp = [[-2.17863550e-05 -3.79972743e-05 -4.59107509e-05 -4.77229851e-05]]
 ```
-The caching removed the redundant `dCL0/dx` solve but still gave the identical total derivatives (verified by printed CL_diff w.r.t. twist_cp).
+The caching removed the redundant `dCL0/dx` solve but gave identical total derivatives (verified by printed CL_diff w.r.t. twist_cp).

 ### More practical multipoint problem
 In the above example, we formulate the second CL constraint in a weird way to demonstrate the caching.
 However, the above model structure represents practical problems.

-As an example, we again consider [another multipoint problem](POEM_093/example2.py) (cruise point + manuever point), but now with more practical objective and constraints:
+As an example, we again consider [another multipoint problem](POEM_093/example2.py) (cruise point + maneuver point), but now with more practical objective and constraints:
 ```
 minimize:   fuel burn
 subject to: L = W at cruise point